 6. Conduct interviews

 After reviewing applications, the hiring committee will conduct phone screens or interviews of top candidates and check references for final candidates prior to making a hiring decision.
 Interviewing a minimum of three candidates is recommended.
+If you are hiring for a union represented classified position, at least one (1) union represented applicant per job posting, who is a regular monthly employee and who possesses the essential skills, shall be among those granted an interview.
+For all positions, where there are two or more equally qualified candidates and a candidate is a veteran eligible for preference, then the veterans' preference will act as a tie-breaker.

 7. Check references